 Allan is the first person in North America to be certified to train cycling instructors in both the United States and Canada, as Master Instructor with the League of American Bicyclists’ Smart Cycling program, and a National Examiner with Cycling Canada’s CAN-BIKE program.

 He has had the role of lead instructor and instructor trainer with many cycling education programs in both the United States and Canada, and is responsible for the development and improvement of a wide range of public education materials, student education programs and instructor development programs.
 He has trained more than 7200 students of all ages, as well as training and mentoring many instructors.

 In the spring of 2010, he developed the Defensive Cycling curriculum for the traffic citation dismissal program in Austin, Texas, an initiative of the Austin Cycling Association (now BikeAustin) and the Austin Municipal Court.
 In the fall of 2012, the first interactive, online traffic skills course for cyclists was released.
 In April 2013, it was accepted by the Austin Municipal Court for fulfilling the requirements of the Defensive Cycling program.
 This training option is the first of its kind for cyclists anywhere in the world.
-As of May 2015, nearly 1000 people have taken part in this training via the classroom and online options.
 A North America-wide version of the online course was released in December 2014, and separate courses created for the USA and Canada in February 2015.